nimaid/LPHK/README.md

   * If you have errors (or nothing happens), run the script in the command line by running "python3 LPHK.py" in the LPHK directory.
 Please open an issue on GitHub and copy the output when trying and failing to run via command prompt.

 ### Windows Install/Run Instructions
 THE FOLLOWING INSTRUCTIONS ARE FOR THE BETA INSTALLER, WHICH AIMS TO BE PAINLESS TO USE.
-IF THIS FAILS, PLEASE SHARE IT ON THE DISCORD (OR AS A GITHUB ISSUE), AND IN THE MEANTIME TRY THE `LEGACY INSTALL INSTRUCTIONS`.
+IF THIS FAILS, PLEASE SHARE IT ON THE DISCORD (OR AS A GITHUB ISSUE), AND IN THE MEANTIME TRY THE `LEGACY WINDOWS INSTALL INSTRUCTIONS`.

 * Run `install_beta\install_windows.bat` by double clicking it.
 * If you do not have a conda distribution installed, it will prompt you if you want to install Miniconda3.
 Type `y` and press `enter`.